nuletizia/prediction-survival-heart-failure/README.md

 Simple binary classification of electronic health records of patients with cardiovascular heart diseases

-This repository contains an unofficial and simple implementation of the methods described in:
+This repository contains an unofficial and preliminary implementation of the methods described in:
 "Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone" https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5